How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 How DigitalCoding Helps Organizations Reduce Cloud Costs

-We've helped clients reduce cloud costs by 50-80% while improving reliability and scalability.
+We have helped clients reduce cloud costs by 50 to 80 percent while improving reliability and scalability.

 Conclusion

-Event-driven batch processing isn't just a cost optimization technique—it's a fundamental shift in how cloud workloads should be designed.
+Event-driven batch processing is not just a cost optimization technique.
+It is a fundamental shift in how cloud workloads should be designed.
 By aligning resource consumption with actual work, organizations eliminate the waste inherent in always-on architectures.

 • Automatic scaling for variable workloads